 Dear Church Friends and Family,

-As days and weeks pass, there is increasing talk of churches reopening and resuming “business as usual.”
-As you know, I have had deep concerns about opening our doors prematurely and risking the health of our individual members – and by extension, the whole community.
-However, as we prayerfully discern when and how to safely reopen, we have been guided by the best thinking of scientists, doctors, and health department professionals; and, by the theological conviction that our highest calling is to love one another.
+Over the past two years we have worked very hard to keep our church family safe through each new twist and turn of this pandemic.
+We have been guided by the best thinking of scientists, doctors, and health department professionals; and, by the theological conviction that our highest calling is to love one another.
 Jesus said, unequivocally, that people will know we are his disciples, “by the love you show to others” (John 13:35).
 Jesus is clear that connection to, union with, love for God is not a private, self-beneficial, or self-centered thing – it is about a public love.
 You cannot have an eye toward God, if you don’t also have an eye toward God’s creation.

 Through the diligent work of qualified people and through internal reserves of creativity, patience, resilience, and courage, God is equipping us with both the knowledge and the faith to navigate this treacherous terrain.
 But we must be honest.
 We can expect this situation to continue for months to come.